nicoloddo/x-tree-search/docs/index.md

 The above explanation, though, does not explain why the node has the score it has, nor why it has the children it has.

-While comparison adjectives and rank adjectives can usually be inherently explained by their definition, pointer adjectives often need an explanation of their own.<br>
+While comparison adjectives (e.g. "better") and rank adjectives (e.g. "best") can usually be inherently explained by their definition, pointer adjectives (e.g. "score") often need an explanation of their own: why does the node have this score?

 By default, adjectives in the framework are explained by their definition.
 But we can provide a more detailed explanation mechanism by utilizing the explanation parameter in any adjective's constructor:
 ```python
 QuantitativePointerAdjective("score",